Melanoma is a type of skin cancer. It is most common in the skin. However, it can also form in the eyes, digestive system, nails, or lymph nodes.

 |Copyright © Nucleus Medical Media, Inc.|

-Your doctor may also examine lymph nodes.
-Enlarged lymph nodes may suggest the spread of melanoma.
+The doctor may also check lymph nodes.
+Swollen lymph nodes could mean melanoma has spread.
 A sample of lymph node tissue may also be removed for testing.

-Once melanoma is found, more tests will be done to determine the stage of cancer.
-Melanoma is staged like other cancers, from I to IV.
-The stage will help determine your treatment course.
+If melanoma is found, more tests will find the stage of cancer.
+Melanoma is staged from I to IV.
+Staging shows if the cancer has spread.

 - Wear a long-sleeved shirt and long pants, a wide-brim hat, and sunglasses

-- Use sunscreens with a sun protection factor (SPF) of at least 30
+- Use sunscreens with an SPF of at least 30

 - Avoid exposure during the peak hours of the day